ballerina-platform/ballerina-platform.github.io/learn/how-to-keep-ballerina-up-to-date.md

 ---
 layout: ballerina-inner-page
-title: How to Structure Ballerina Code
+title: How to Keep Ballerina up to date
-permalink: /learn/how-to-structure-ballerina-code/
+permalink: /learn/how-to-keep-ballerina-up-to-date/
 ---

 # How to Keep Ballerina up to date